eProsima/DDS-Router/docs/rst/getting_started/project_overview.rst

 WAN Communication
 =================

-To achieve a WAN communication of two networks that work in different LANs requires a running
+Achieving a WAN communication of two networks that work in different LANs requires a running
 |ddsrouter| application on each LAN.
-The |ddsrouter| deployed will communicate to each other using DDS over WAN, and will route every message received in LAN to the remote |ddsrouter|.
+The |ddsrouter| deployed will communicate with each network using DDS over WAN, and it will reroute every message received in LAN to the remote |ddsrouter|.
 Once the remote Router receives data, it will transmit it to the local networks to which it is connected.
-This way, both DDS networks will behave as if they would belong to the same LAN.
+This way, both DDS networks will behave as if they belonged to the same LAN.

 Another important feature is that WAN communications are not limited to a single pair of |ddsrouter|.
 The WAN communication may be performed using the `eProsima Discovery Server discovery mechanism <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/discovery/discovery_server.html#discovery-server>`__
 (dynamic discovery over non-multicast networks).
-Thus, any DDS Router connected to the same Discovery Servers will works as a standard DDS node, publishing and subscribing in the shared DDS topics.
+Thus, any DDS Router connected to the same Discovery Servers will work as a standard DDS node, publishing and subscribing on the shared DDS topics.
-This allows to create a non limited and highly scalable decentralized and distributed DDS network.
+This create an unlimited and highly scalable decentralized and distributed DDS network.

 .. figure:: /rst/figures/ddsrouter_overview_wan.png